 Discussion of results

-It turned out that the company that designed this structure was right to use a sliding support.
-This is due to the fact that adopting the freedom of translation of the rollers not only reduces the stress on the metal structure, but also prevents shear forces in the longitudinal direction of the conveyor from being transmitted to the supports.
+On the other hand, it was found that the company that designed this structure made a sound decision in using a sliding support.
+This is because allowing the rollers to move freely not only reduces the stress on the metal structure but also prevents shear forces in the longitudinal direction of the conveyor from being transmitted to the supports.

-It is also noted that these sliding devices are supported on isolated reinforced concrete pillars that reach heights of almost 30 meters.
-Shear forces at the top of these pillars, even if of low magnitude, would cause high bending moments at the bases of these pillars.
+Furthermore, it is reported that these sliding devices rest on isolated reinforced concrete columns that reach heights of nearly 30 meters.
+Shear forces at the top of these columns, even if of low magnitude, would cause high bending moments at the bases of these columns.

 In this sense, it can be concluded that the design decisions significantly reduced the cost of incorporating this equipment, when comparing the two situations analyzed.